voedger/reqmd/docs/design.md

 The tool follows a three-stage pipeline architecture:

 1. **Scan** – Build the Domain Model
-   - Recursively discovers Markdown and source files
+   - Recursively discovers Markdown and source files from multiple root paths
+   - Each path can contain both markdown and source files
    - Extracts requirement references from Markdown files
    - Identifies coverage tags in source code
    - Builds file structures with Git metadata